Limitations and Troubleshooting

 Either approach produces a consistent, Artifactory-backed resolution path.
 The choice depends on your CI network topology.

 Gated or licensed models (artifacts that require authentication to Hugging Face) do not work through a pure anonymous redirect the same way as fully public files.
 The Zscaler → Artifactory redirect path does not carry the developer’s Hugging Face token.
-Mitigation: Configure an Artifactory remote repository (or equivalent) that stores Hugging Face credentials, and resolve those assets through your virtual repository.
-Follow JFrog’s Hugging Face integration documentation for repository layout and authentication.
+Mitigation: Configure the Hugging Face remote repository (the one set as the PTC repo_key for huggingfaceml) with stored Hugging Face credentials so Artifactory can authenticate to the upstream on behalf of anonymous redirected requests.
+Follow JFrog’s Hugging Face integration documentation for repository configuration and authentication.

 Xet transfer protocol is not supported: Hugging Face's Xet storage protocol is not supported through the PTC redirect flow.
 To use PTC with Hugging Face, Xet must be disabled on the workstation by setting the environment variable: